pranjaliitm-droid/tau2-bench-verified/README.md

 ## 🔍 About τ²-Bench-Verified

-**τ²-Bench-Verified** is a corrected and verified version of the original [τ²-bench benchmark](https://github.com/sierra-research/tau2-bench).
+**τ²-Bench-Verified** is a corrected and human verified version of the original [τ²-bench benchmark](https://github.com/sierra-research/tau2-bench).
 This release addresses issues discovered in the original dataset where task definitions, expected actions, and evaluation criteria did not properly align with the stated policies or database contents.

 ### Why This Version?